 Grants for the repair and conservation of rural historic buildings and structures, including where appropriate their gardens, grounds and outbuildings.
 Usually listed or scheduled buildings.
 Usually make grants to projects which are ready to begin but will also consider seed funding to kick start a project.

 - Collections strategy and development grants– In collaboration with Museums Association (MA).
 Grants of up to £250,000 for projects running for five years or under will be awarded to initiatives that use collections work to support the established strategy of an organisation for longer term benefit.
 MA have postponed this round to 2021 to enable organisations to fully understand the impact of coronavirus on their business plans and long-term strategies.
 Before submitting an expression of interest, you will need to speak to a member of the MA team to discuss your project.
-Please delay contacting them about this fund until September 2020.
 Suitable projects will then be invited to submit expressions of interest in Spring 2021 (8-12 projects in total).
 It is recommended that you speak to a member of the team before March 2021.